mansak23/Adobe-India-Hackathon-1a/README.md

 ## How to Build and Run Your Solution (Documentation Purpose Only)

-[cite_start]This section is for documentation purposes only, as per the hackathon guidelines[cite: 93]. [cite_start]Your solution will be built and run using the `docker build` and `docker run` commands specified in the "Expected Execution" section of the challenge brief[cite: 63, 66].
+This section is for documentation purposes only, as per the hackathon guidelines.
+Your solution will be built and run using the `docker build` and `docker run` commands specified in the "Expected Execution" section of the challenge brief.

 ### Prerequisites